scottyviscosity/the-harsh-north/character-creation.md

 - **Size:** Humans are Medium creatures and thus receive no bonuses or penalties due to their size.
 - **Base Speed:** Humans have a base speed of 30 feet.
 - **Languages:** Humans begin play speaking Common.
 Humans with high Intelligence scores can choose any languages they want (except secret languages, such as Druidic).
 See the Linguistics skill page for more information about these languages.

+### Culture
+Although everyone will be human, there are some variations in terms of clan culture based on where you were raised.
+It is not uncommon for a Northman to be born in one region but migrate to another, following a strong leader... or greater glory for himself.

+It's a good idea to review the [factions page](factions.md) if you're not familiar with the clans.
+I've also included some detail on the [differences in culture between the various groups](campaign-setting.md#culture).
+It's assumed you will belong to the Southern Clan culture since you will be Skaeling.
+However, if you find the other cultures intriguing, it wouldn't be unreasonable to have your character be a migrant from another region.
+Although, this could introduce some complications for your character depending on where you originate from.

 ## Feats/Flaws
 Players are permitted two flaws to help give their character depth.
 As usual for each flaw taken you may select an additional bonus feat.
 Flaws and bonus feats may only be selected at character creation.